Noted warrior poet Mike Tyson once said, “everybody has a plan until they get punched in the mouth.”

 One of the simplest processes to look at through the lens of confidentiality is your organization’s password reset process.
 Many organizations require passwords to be reset by the IT team.
 We have a process that leverages a self-service password reset portal to maximize confidentiality and Zero Trust.

 This ensures only the person who needs the password gets it and reduces the number of touchpoints (i.e. an email from your team to the employee) where confidential data could be compromised.

 It’s also important to have solid processes around audit logs to ensure people are who they say they are.
 Companies often focus on growth and processes for things like onboarding new users and managing data after a termination have to catch up.

 Establishing good processes around confidentiality early on helps you stay ahead of the game and avoid the punches a lot of companies don’t see coming until it’s too late.

-Finally, it’s important your processes themselves are managed in a Zero Trust capacity.
+Finally, it’s important to manage your process in a Zero Trust capacity.
 In other words, don’t let your processes designed to prevent leaks…get leaked.